 Through the CivTech® program Stirling Council have taken steps to move forward in regards to their customer understanding through better data analysis.
-They posed a challenge for businesses to respond to: How can Stirling Council better understand their data to improve all aspects of their services?
+They posed a challenge: How can Stirling Council better understand their data to improve all aspects of their services?

-This seems straightforward enough, but Wittin’s winning response was that Stirling Council, or any other local council for that matter, didn’t have the resources to analyse their data effectively enough to make a significant impact.
-We presented a model that supported both open data and open government by anonymizing data where required and releasing it all to the public, then to engage citizen scientists to interact with the council to solve problems and improve services.
+This seems straightforward enough.
+However, Wittin’s winning response was that Stirling Council, or any other local council for that matter, didn’t have the resources to analyse their data effectively.
+At least not enough to make a significant impact.
+We presented a model that supported both open data and open government by anonymizing data where required and releasing it all to the public.
+Then to engage citizen scientists to interact with the council to solve problems and improve services.

 So our proposed tool has four key parts:

-Taking the data from these connections we need to automatically run it through anonymization where we will rely on natural language processing machine learning algorithms to seek out and anonymize data.
-It is crucial we get this aspect of the tool right and are working with several data based organisations to ensure compliance with the current Data Protection Act of 1998 and the upcoming Government Data Protection Regulation in May 2018.
+Taking the data from these connections we need to automatically run it through anonymization.
+Then we will rely on natural language processing machine learning algorithms to seek out and anonymize data.
+It is crucial we get this aspect of the tool right.
+So we are working with several data-based organisations to ensure compliance with the current Data Protection Act of 1998 and the upcoming Government Data Protection Regulation in May 2018.

 Once anonymized we store the data in a data lake preserving the original structure and format of the data and facilitating ease of use in analysis systems and sharing.

-Finally we are building an online portal where we will build a community of citizen scientists to work with the council effectively evaluating data and suggesting changes.
+Finally, we are building an online portal where we will build a community of citizen scientists.
+We will work with the council effectively evaluating data and suggesting changes.
 The ultimate aim is to create a culture that involves the little an often approach to service changes.
 Making continuous improvement a key aspect of Stirling Council’s processes and directly involving citizens in this process.

-The project is due to begin in the next week and Wittin is looking forward to presenting a tool for the next level of open government.
+The project is due to begin in the next week.
+Wittin is looking forward to presenting a tool for the next level of open government.